Aesgeroth/DeepSea/Raid Crafting Recipes.md

 # Infos:

- Craft Ring at Wood Trader for 50 Lumber
- Select Stat for Ring at Wood Trader for 30 Lumber Upgrade Ring at Wood Trader (N)
+ Craft Ring at Wood Trader for 50 Lumber (with materials as listed below) Select Stat for Ring at Wood Trader for 30 Lumber Upgrade Ring at Wood Trader (N)